EvenAR/euroscope-aman/README.md

 }
 ```

-Note: the AMAN Window uses the EuroScope font which is based on [ANSI/Windows-1252 character encoding](http://www.alanwood.net/demos/ansi.html).
+Note: the plugin uses the EuroScope font which is based on the [ANSI/Windows-1252 character encoding](http://www.alanwood.net/demos/ansi.html).
 If you want to use special symbols like ¶, ¤, •, |, ©, ®, ¬, ‡ or º in your "static" tag fields you must save the JSON-file using that encoding (select "ANSI" encoding in notepad).
 Also note that some of these symbols have a custom representation in the EuroScope font - like ¶ which is displayed as a telephone, and ¤ which is a filled rectangle.

 ### Timelines